 Tang horses are known for their sculptural grace and elegance.
 ‘The head, trunk and legs of each horse were moulded separately, then joined before the painting of details such as the mane and trappings, which accounts for slight discrepancies in pose and surface decoration,’ Choi says.

-During this period, red and brown pigments over a high-fired buff pottery body were used to accentuate details such as knotted saddlecloths, bells, medallions, manes and forelocks.
+During this period, red and brown pigments over a high-fired buff pottery body accentuated details such as knotted saddlecloths, bells, medallions, manes and forelocks.
 The era is also famous for its Sancai polychrome pottery, referring to three colours: green, yellow and brown.

-There is a dizzying number of classifications and categories associated with each dynasty and geography.
+A dizzying number of classifications and categories are associated with each dynasty and geography.
 Poise and alertness are also admired.
 Choi says the standard positions include prancing, dancing (only for the emperor’s birthday), and working.
 ‘Open mouths fetch higher prices than closed mouths.
 Generally, the rarer the pose, such as a horse drinking water, the more valuable.’